openvswitch/ovs/INSTALL.KVM.md

 This document describes how to use Open vSwitch with the Kernel-based Virtual Machine (KVM).
-This document assumes that you have read and followed [INSTALL.md] to get Open vSwitch setup on your Linux system.
+This document assumes that you have read and followed [INSTALL.rst] to get Open vSwitch setup on your Linux system.

 Setup
 -----

-First, follow the setup instructions in [INSTALL.md] to get a working Open vSwitch installation.
+First, follow the setup instructions in [INSTALL.rst] to get a working Open vSwitch installation.

 KVM uses tunctl to handle various bridging modes, which you can